scgbckbone/python-secp256k1/README.md

 | secp256k1_schnorrsig.h | pysecp256k1.schnorrsig.py | from pysecp256k1.schnorrsig import * |

 #### Validation and data types
-This library tries to supplement secp256k1 with valid data ONLY, therefore heavy input/output type validation is in place.
+This library tries to supplement `libsecp256k1` with valid data ONLY, therefore heavy input type validation is in place.
-Validation is implemented via `enforce_type` which check for correct type (based on type hints) and correct length if possible. decorator that can be found in `pysecp256k1.low_level.util`.
+Validation is implemented via `enforce_type`((can be found in `pysecp256k1.low_level.util`)) which check for correct type (based on type hints) and correct length if possible.

 Internal (opaque) secp256k1 data structures are represented as `ctypes.c_char_Array` to get bytes from `c_char_Array` use `.raw` (see examples).